 SOAR Remote Observer's Guide

 UPDATE - As of Oct 7, 2020 SOAR resumed science operations.
 However, ALL OBSERVATIONS WILL BE CARRIED OUT REMOTELY OR IN AEON QUEUE MODE, until further notice.
 Therefore we strongly encourage users to thoroughly read this remote observing guide.
 We will provide sufficient training for first-time observers to work remotely.
 If you have any questions, please contact your support astronomer or the Director's office.
 ALL instruments are supported.
-We are following a plan that ensures staff safety while still enabling science; this does limit our flexibility.
-Please read this memo for a summary of restrictions.

 With sufficient advance notice, it may be possible to convert scheduled nights into AEON queue nights, which could facilitate acquiring the data needed.
 Consult the SOAR AEON home page and listed contacts to see whether this option is appropriate.